andriesfilmer/gtd/cheatsheets/vim.md

     /[^\x00-\x7F]                      " Find non-ascii characters

 ## Replace in files
-Option 1
-    :arg **/*.js                           " Set all *.js files and below current directory in :arg :argdo %s/pattern/replace/gce | update " Confirm updates in recursieve files

-Option 2
-    :vimgrep pattern `find path -type f`   " Set all files in quickfix list.
-Use `copen` to see the matches.
-    :cdo %s/pattern/replace/gc             " Change all matches with a confirm.
+`cdo` is generally a good option when you're working with files that are part of a grep or search result.
+It applies the command to each file in the quickfix list.
+You can see and skip the changes.

+    :vimgrep /search_pattern/ **/*.rb
+    :cdo %s/old_string/new_string/gc

+`argsdo` works on all files in the argument list.
+Use it if you've loaded files into your argument list and want to apply a command to each of them.

+    :args **/*.rb
+    :argsdo %s/old_string/new_string/gc | update

 ## Moving Viewport
     zz                                 " Set viewport in center